Feeds the Kidneys and Adrenals, Supports the Joints

 The plant is Rehmannia glutinosa.
 The glutinosa term describes the plants sticky or glutinous aspects.
 In English, it is called Rehmannia or Chinese Foxglove.

-Rehmannia belongs to the family of plants, Orobanchaceae, that also includes the genus cistanche belongs too.
+Rehmannia belongs to the family of plants, Orobanchaceae, that also includes the genus Cistanche belongs too.
 This family is parasitic to other plants.
 However, the genus rehmannia belongs to one of two genera that do not act parasitically.

 Rehmannia has been used for centuries and is one of the main herbs used in Traditional Chinese Medicine (TCM).
 TCM picked it up from the Daoist, who have used it perhaps longer than writing even existed in China.
 It is in a great many formulas for its effects on reducing heat and it’s profound restorative powers to the kidneys.*

 There are some different ways to consume the Rehmannia plant.
-Below explains the difference between the three rehmannia’s used in Chinese Medicine:
+Below explains the difference between the three Rehmannia’s used in TCM:

 “…fresh rehmannia root (Xian Dihuang), with the effect of clearing away heat and promoting salivation, removing heat from the blood to stop bleeding; Rehmannia dried rhizome (Sheng Dihuang), with the effect of removing pathogenic heat from blood, nourishing Yin…and promoting the production of body fluids; and prepared rehmannia root (Shu Dihuang) with the effect of nourishing Yin and supplementing the blood and benefiting the marrow, etc.”

 All three can treat diseases’ caused by a deficiency of Yin and Bodily Fluids because of their ability to nourish Yin and their blood building effects.*